docker/docs/docker-hub/billing/add-seats.md

 4. Specify the number of seats you’d want to add and click **Purchase**.

-5. The **Billing** tab gives you the number of seats currently in use.
+5. The **Billing** tab displays the number of seats currently in use.

 6. Navigate to the **Members** tab to add new members.
 For more information, see [Add a member to a team](../orgs.md#add-a-member-to-a-team).